 Once you verify your debt and understand your rights under the FDCPA, you should review your budget and make a plan to pay off the debt in collections.

-Consequences of Not Paying a Debt & Ignoring Debt Collectors
+What Are the Consequences of Not Paying a Debt & Ignoring Debt Collectors?

 Interacting with debt collectors can be stressful.
 But ignoring them and not paying the debt can lead to serious consequences.
 Your debt moves through a collection process that becomes more aggressive the more you ignore it.